BlerifyPlatform/identity-contracts/DidSpecs.md

 In this example `publicKeyJwk` represents the value of the attribute `value` corresponding to a particular `DIDAttributeChanged` log.

+##### id property for verification methods derived from onchain delegates

-For onchain delegates, the structure is the following:
+For verification methods derived from onchain delegates, the structure is the following:

 ```js
 {